codeplatoon-devops/oop-challenges-1/README.md

 >    2. One to allow the customer to withdraw funds (this should deduct from the balance fields but not allow the withdrawal to complete if their founds are insufficient).
 >5.
 Create some validation code using your getters and setters to confirm your code is working at each step of the user flow.
 You should be able to show that a new user can be created and that this user can deposit and withdraw funds.

-## Constructor Challenge II:  Browser Based Game Server Prototype
+## Constructor Challenge II:  Browser Based Game Server
 In this challenge, you are writing out object models for a web3 based gaming start up.
 You'll need to be able to provide functionality for players hopping into a central hub, joining different game types, and different
 >1.
 Create a base HubPlayer class with basic fields such as name, email, username, and player ID.
 >2.
 Create an ActivePlayer subclass that will be instantiated when the player actively joins a game.
 This player will now have a field for Character ID list, and a field to specify the selected Character id.